Suzaku Measurements of Hot Halo Emission at Outskirts for Two Poor Galaxy Groups: NGC 3402 and NGC 5129: Mass Determination

-The contribution of cold gas is considerably less than that of the hot gas in these types of systems.
-Combining this knowledge with the large uncertainties in the other mass components, the effect of the cold, molecular component is negligible here.
+The contribution of cold gas is considerably less than that of hot gas in these types of systems.
+Combining this knowledge with the large uncertainties in the other mass components, the effect of the cold molecular gas is negligible here and is not considered in our analysis.